ViniciusBoroto/TicTacToe/README.md

 # TicTacToe
-A project totally made by me, just for learning and developing my skills with .NET C# and OOP
+A project totally made by me, just to learn and develop my skills with .NET C# and OOP